jmpreyes/cryptogui/README.md

   - [ ] and others! :D
 <br>
 <br>
-# More to come soon!
+!
+More to come soon !